-BIO 365 Introduction to Ornithology......(4) This is an organismal cuorse focusing on bird biology (including but not limited to: evolution, functional morphology, physiology, ecology, and behavior) and identification.
+BIO 365 Introduction to Ornithology......(4)

+This is an organismal course focusing on bird biology (including but not limited to: evolution, functional morphology, physiology, ecology, and behavior) and identification.
 This is a field-based class that meets for 110 minutes of lecture per week and 3 hours every third Saturday for field trips during the semester, culminating in a 12-day summer field trip to experience a region of te United States.
 Our goal for this course is to build a foundation of knowledge about birds in a way that will stimulate you to keep learning about them for the rest of your life.
 Our approach will be to focus primarily on the behavior and ecology of birds and the development of field skills.
 Lectures will amplify material from the textbook as well as additional readings.
-Prerequisites: A grade of "C" or better in BIO 151 and BIO 152 and permission of Instructor.
+Prerequisites: A grade of "C" or better in BIO 151 or BIO 153/155 and BIO 152 or BIO 154/156 and permission of Instructor.